College Catalog

 Prerequisites: ACC 101 with a grade of C or better

-Description: This course is an introduction to accounting concepts and theories for corporations and manufacturing entitites.
-The course focuses on accounting concepts for non-current assests and long term liabilities.
-It also includes financial statement analysis as well as specific accounting concepts relating to statement of cash flows and cost accounting.
-SUNY GEN ED-n/a; NCC GEN ED-n/a
+Description: This course is a continuing introduction to accounting concepts for business entities.
+The course focuses on accounting concepts for long term liabilities, stockholders' equity, financial statement analysis as well as specific accounting concepts relating to statement of cash flows and managerial accounting.
+Formerly BUS 102.
+Students who have completed BUS 102 will not receive credit for ACC 102.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer

 Credit Hours: 3